fire/blender-xatlas/readme.md

 # blender-xatlas

-I'm so sorry.
-This is not good.
-I have no idea what I'm doing.

-This is a rough add-on for Blender allowing you to use Xatlas to unwrap and pack your uvs
+This is a simple add-on for Blender allowing you to use Xatlas to unwrap and pack your uvs
 It currently works on Windows/Linux (Tested on Windows 10, Windows 8, Ubuntu)
 Code in /xatlas_src is modified from [xatlas](https://github.com/jpcy/xatlas/)